On some negative motivic homology groups

+if $X$ is quasi-projective and $k$ admits resolution of singularities in the sense of \cite[Chapter 4, Definition 3.4]{VSF} .
+We chose to define Borel-Moore homology by Bloch's higher Chow groups mainly because they have localization sequences without assuming resolution of singularities.
+For motivic cohomology, it is known that if $X$ is smooth and of pure dimension $d$, there is a canonical isomorphism \cite[Theorem 19.1]{MVW}: The theories with and without compact supports agree for proper schemes as the canonical morphism $M(X)\to M^c(X)$ becomes the identity.
+Moreover, if $X$ is a smooth scheme of pure dimension $d$ and $k$ admits resolution of singularities, there is a canonical isomorphism \cite[Chapter 5, Theorem 4.3.7(3)]{VSF}:

-This paper is based on author's master's thesis.
+{\it Acknowledgements.} We would like to thank the referee whose valuable suggestions simplified and clarified many arguments and also improved the presentation of the paper as a whole.
+This paper is based on the author's master's thesis.
 The author would like to express his gratitude to his advisor Thomas Geisser, who suggested the topic of this paper.
-The author would also like to thank Lars Hesselholt and Rin Sugiyama for their numerous helpful suggestions and comments in the course of writing his thesis.
+He would also like to thank Lars Hesselholt and Rin Sugiyama for their numerous helpful suggestions and comments in the course of writing his thesis.